GerdHirsch/TrafficControlSystem/README.md

 ```

 Have a look at different CMake Generators for generating your desired project
 files.
-E.g. for Eclipse or VisualStudio.
-You can get a list by running `cmake
+You can get a list by running `cmake --help`.

---help`.
+E.g. for Eclipse you can pass `-G"Eclipse CDT4 - Unix Makefiles"` to the first CMake call.